Under new direction!

 Tomorrow | The Museum & the Folk Lore

 This portal is for all Franklin Castle Friends to enjoy and many more stories remain to be told.
 Explore the Ballroom for various types of gatherings.
-To see the castle for yourself, take the “Shaken, not Stirred” Tour.
+To visit the castle, take the Strange and Spooky Tour.
 For a day, pretend to be King or Queen or go deep into the basements and listen for Paranormal activity in the walls.
 If you dare, you can even Stay the Night.
 But more than anything else, it’s our joy to have you here…

 Eternally | The Architecture